meagmohit/algo-notes/docs/ds/hashing.md

 ---
 layout: default
-title: Hashing
+title: Hash Maps
 parent: Data Structures
-nav_order: 1
+nav_order: 2

 ---

-# Hashing
+# Hash Maps

 Data structure is **Hash Table,** where all elements are stored using a **hash function**.